GopalSinghRajput/Age-and-Gender-detection-/README.md

 ~~~

 # Results
-The models achieved an accuracy of 95% on the test set for age prediction and 90% for gender prediction.
+The models achieved an silhouette_score
+of 0.436.

 # Acknowledgements
 This project was inspired by [here](https://www.kaggle.com/code/gcdatkin/face-image-classification-with-cnns)